hardly-soft/neeraj-sharma/neeraj-sharma-resume.md

 PROFESSIONAL SUMMARY

-Senior Cloud, DevSecOps, and Site Reliability Engineer with over 20 years of experience designing, securing, and operating enterprise-scale distributed systems across cloud, security, observability, and data-driven platforms.
+Staff / Principal-level platform engineer and architect with 25+ years of experience building and operating secure, large-scale cloud, distributed, and IoT platforms across enterprise and industrial environments.
+I focus on designing systems where architecture, reliability, security, and data-informed (AI-assisted) decision-making intersect to deliver durable, production-grade outcomes.

 CORE SKILLS